-Why Is IT Modernization Important:
+Why IT Modernization important:

 With frequent changes in technology, the systems need to be changed/upgraded too.
 Systems that tend to just keep up, can be vulnerable and left behind fast.
 The need for IT modernization or integration of systems is for achieving goals, reducing costs, improving performance and operational efficiencies.
-With startups releasing products and applications with newer features in the market at a great speed, it is no wonder that larger businesses and their business leaders too have felt the need to push the efforts towards IT modernization and drive their businesses with agility, security, and efficacy.
+With startups releasing products and applications with newer features in the market at a greater speed, it is no wonder that larger businesses and their business leaders have felt the need to push the efforts towards IT modernization and drive their businesses with agility, security, and efficacy.

 Here are a few reasons which back IT modernization:

-Efficiency: If IT infrastructure/data is decentralized, it is difficult to track, protect, supervise and manage it.
+Efficiency: If IT infrastructure/data is decentralized, it is difficult to track, protect, supervise and manage.
 Cloud implies cost-effectiveness, innovation, and speed; hence must be integrated with the IT infrastructure augmenting connectivity and access.
 Integration of cloud in the IT infrastructure can readily ensue via the Integration Platform as a Service (iPaaS) while keeping security and efficacy intact.
 Through iPaaS, data can move securely and faster.
 This allows employees to concentrate, anticipate and solve issues with clarity due to them having operational recognition and control.
 It is advised to develop a data management strategy.

 Security: It is vital to have complete control and visibility of data within the IT infrastructure.
 The movement of data within and outside the organization’s network and its usage by employees determine decisions.
 In decentralized structures, it is difficult to secure data leading to non-compliance at times.